Orion's Belt: References in history and culture

 The three stars of the belt are known in Portugal and South America as Las Tres Marías in Spanish, and as "As Três Marias" in Portuguese.
 They also mark the northern night sky when the Sun is at its lowest point, and were a clear marker for ancient timekeeping.
-In Mexico they are called the Los Tres Reyes Magos.
+In Mexico they are called Los Tres Reyes Magos.

 In Finnish mythology, the Belt of Orion is called Väinämöisen vyö (Väinämöinen's Belt).
 The stars which appear to "hang" off the belt form an asterism called Kalevanmiekka (Kaleva's sword).
 In pre-Christian Scandinavia, the belt was known as Frigg's Distaff (Friggerock) or Freyja's distaff.
 Similarly Jacob's Staff and Peter's Staff were European biblical derived terms, as were the Three Magi, or the Three Kings.
 Väinämöinen's Scythe (Kalevala) and Kalevan Sword are terms from Finnish mythology.

 The Seri people of northwestern Mexico call the three belt stars Hapj (a name denoting a hunter) which consists of three stars: Hap (mule deer), Haamoja (pronghorn), and Mojet (bighorn sheep).
 Hap is in the middle and has been shot by the hunter; its blood has dripped onto Tiburón Island.

 The Māori people of New Zealand refer to the belt as Tautoru (literally "string of three"), and it is often seen as the stern of the constellation Te Waka o Rangi (the canoe of Rangi), which extends to its prow at Matariki (The Pleiades).
 The rising of Matariki in the dawn sky marks the Māori New Year in late May or early June.

 The discredited archaeological Orion correlation theory postulated a connection between the positions of the Giza pyramids and those of the belt, with the linkage shown to be spurious when placed within the proper historical context.